 The drop-off point is located in Park Street, just outside Council’s depot, to the east of Maidstone Park.
 The facility is open from 7.30 am – 8.00 pm on Tuesdays, Thursdays, and Saturdays.
 For a map and our media release announcing the beginning of the trial, please click here.

-Council is installing the rates-funded recycling drop-off point, to provide households with an alternative means to recycle.
+Council first installed the rates-funded recycling drop-off point to provide households with an alternative means to recycle.
 This will help conserve our landfill space, preserve our natural resources, and control rising waste disposal costs—a great outcome for our community.

 View/download the Annual Plan 2017 – 2018 [PDF 3 MB]

 Upper Hutt City Council is seeking your feedback on the Long Term Plan 2018 – 2028 consultation document.
 Find out more and have your say at consultation.upperhuttcity.com

 Shoppers can now take back their used soft plastic bags to supermarkets and retail premises.
 Participating stores include Countdown, New World, Pak N Save and the Warehouse.

 The project will take all soft plastic bags including bread bags, frozen food bags, toilet paper packaging, confectionery and biscuit wrap, chip bags, pasta and rice bags, courier envelopes, shopping bags, sanitary hygiene packaging – basically anything made of plastic which can be scrunched into a ball.